Reasons to study this course

 Final Major Proposal, which is assessed internally and externally examined at Level 4 standard

 Visits to contemporary art, design and craft galleries in cities such as Liverpool, Manchester and London will give you direct access to a wide range of historical and contemporary practices that can inform your own development.
-Practical field trip to Robin Hood’s Bay to build portfolio.
+Practical field trip to Robin Hood’s Bay to build a portfolio.

 An emphasis on independent learning and the development of your skills will prepare you for Higher Education.
 A self-directed project will be linked to a career choice and concentrate on preparing portfolios for interviews.
 Priestley students have gone on to study BA (Hons) and HNDs in Fine Art, Textiles, Fashion, Interior Design, Architecture, Animation, Stage Design, Product Design and Graphic Design.
 Former students have also secured apprenticeships in interior design and graphics, to name just a few.